mariaz22/HTML_clones/README.md

 ## Overview
 This project aims to design an algorithm that groups together HTML documents that are similar from the perspective of a user viewing them in a web browser.
 The algorithm is implemented in Python using specific libraries.

+##Project Approach
+  The motivation behind this project stemmed from the increasing importance of visual presentation in web design and user experience.
+As users interact with web pages, their perception of similarity is often influenced more by visual aspects, such as colors and styles, than by structural elements alone.
+In the similarity calculation, I opted to assign higher weights to the visual elements (CSS styles and colors) compared to structural elements.
+  To ensure the algorithm runs efficiently I used asynchronous processing, this is particularly beneficial when processing large datasets, as it minimizes waiting times and speeds up the overall execution of comparisons.

 ## Project Structure
 The project is organized into four main files, each serving a specific purpose in the overall functionality of the HTML document clustering algorithm: